APLMOOC/APLMOOC/docs/course/ch7/part2.md

 # Branching and looping
----

-This part will cover:
+!!! abstract "This part will cover"

+    - The branch operator
     - If, else if, else
     - For, while

+---